-Selects a collation to be used for its string-valued argument.
+The collate() function selects a collation to be used for its string-valued argument.
 Collations are useful for binary comparisons with < or >, and in the order by clause.

 For example, collate(p.name as ucs\basic) specifies the SQL standard collation ucs\basic.